opencog/learn/README-Natural.md

 * Download a container from
   https://linas.org/lxc-nlp-containers/
+  XXX No. These are all stale and out of date.
+Contact me for something modern.

 * The following describe root-owned containers.
 You can also have user-owned containers, if you know how to do that.